Bernardrouhi/app-dailies/README.md

 - Make sure you have Installed Python and PyQt
 - Download the latest relesed of Dailies
 - Download FFmpeg 64-bit Static Version and extract it into the FFMPEG Folder
+- Replace [PATH TO FFMPEG] with FFmpeg path in MainPaths.txt in UI folder
 - run "Dailies" from UI Folder

 ## Tutorial